JBoulic/JBoulic.github.io/cube/README.md

 ### TODO

-Bugs:
+Data:
 - Edges data is a mess, clean it up
-BLD practice mode:
-- Improve UI: Letter pair word bigger and at the top
-- Delete processing steps for DU, FB etc... and update spreadsheet instead
 - Remove letter pair words for twists and flips
-- For corner twists, only color white sticker
-Solving mode:
+- Delete processing steps for DU, FB etc... and update spreadsheet instead Solving mode:
 - Implement timer
 - Save best times
 Code:
-- Create own matrix classes
+- Create own matrix data types with no dependency on matrix.js

 ### DONE